kimeshan/json-parser/README.md

 ```

 ##Specify input from a file
-Inputs used to test this JSON parser can be found in the /tests folder which is located inside the minimal folder.
+Inputs used to test this JSON parser can be found in the /tests folder.
 Run the parser with one of these test files like this:

 ```
 java -jar jar/Compiler.jar tests/Multiple_key_value_pairs.test